efaulwu/efaulwu/README.md

 ### Hi there, this is Zhengguan Wu.
-I'm currently a Ph.D. student at department of Information Sciences and technology,  George Mason University
+I'm currently a Ph.D. student at IST Department,  George Mason University
 ### My current research focus is video systems and immersive computing
 ### Feel free to contact me via email!  efaulwu [at] gmail [dot] com